 MI helps the client explore and address ambivalence in his life.
-The process also helps the client discover his own interest in making a major life change, and then develop a plan for accomplishing that goal.
+The process also helps the client discover his own interest in making a major life change, and then he is encouraged to develop a plan to accomplish that goal.

 Clients will be able to better process past and future traumatic events after receiving trauma-informed care.
 Those who can effectively deal with trauma will have a higher chance of not turning to harmful substances to alleviate symptoms down the road.